yonibarel2/Software-Project-Workshop/final-project/final-project-code/README.md

 # final-project-code Folder

-This is the implementation folder — all runnable source code for the project lives here.
+This is the implementation folder - all runnable source code for the project lives here.
+For further information about modules, read the documentation files in the program-docs folder.

 ## Contents
 - `symnmf.c` — Core C implementation of SymNMF.